andy1764/gamlss2charts/README.md

 **Maintainer**: Andrew A. Chen, chenandr@musc.edu

+**Contributors**: Margaret Gardner, margaret.gardner@pennmedicine.upenn.edu

 **License**: MIT License

 `gamlss2charts` includes additional functions based on gamlss2, with backwards compatibility for gamlss (WIP).
 Currently, our package contains `predict_score` for out-of-sample scoring (i.e. centile scoring) based on previous works (see references).

 This package is still a work-in-progress and will be continually supported and updated to include additional functionalities.
+This development branch is experimental, but includes ongoing bug fixes and features (new defaults for model adjustment, improved gamlss compatibility, etc.)

 ## 1. Installation
 The latest version can be installed via `remotes` by running the following code